-- have their names entered in the register of shareholders maintained by Euroclear Sweden AB (formerly VPC AB, the Swedish Central Securities Depository) on Tuesday 5 May 2009, and
+– have their names entered in the register of shareholders maintained by Euroclear Sweden AB on Thursday 12 May 2011, and

 Modern Times Group MTG AB

 When giving notice of participation, the shareholders should state their name, personal identification number (or company registration number), address, telephone number, shareholdings and any advisors attending.
-If participation is by way of proxy, such document should be submitted in connection with the notice of participation of the Meeting.
+If participation is by way of proxy, such document should be submitted in connection with the notice of participation of the Annual General Meeting.
 If the proxy is issued by a legal entity, a certified copy of the registration certificate or an equivalent certificate of authority, shall be attached to the proxy.
-The proxy and the document evidencing proof of authority may not be issued earlier than one year prior to the Meeting.
 Written notifications made by post should be marked “AGM”.

-Shareholders whose shares are registered in the names of nominees must temporarily re-register the shares in their own name in order to be entitled to participate in the Meeting.
-Shareholders wishing to re-register must inform the nominee well in advance of Tuesday 5 May 2009.
+Shareholders whose shares are registered in the names of nominees must temporarily re-register the shares in their own name in order to be entitled to participate at the Annual General Meeting.
+Shareholders wishing to re-register must inform the nominee well in advance of Thursday 12 May 2011.

 - Election of Chairman of the Annual General Meeting.